tldr-pages/tldr/pages/common/rdfind.md

 # rdfind

-> Find files with duplicate content and gets rid of them.
+> Find files with duplicate content and get rid of them.

 - Identify all duplicates in a given directory and outputs a summary: